WillemRvX/samplepad/README.md

 real time, use this Python script: https://github.com/WillemRvX/samplepad/blob/documentation/watch_totcnts_stream.py.
 Please `pip install psycopg2` or `pip install psycopg2-binary`.
-I'll give you the creds.
+I can provide the creds.
 Well, assuming I have this up and running.